Linux-RISC/IRIX-diskless-workstation/README.md

 ```
 <h3>11.
 Troubleshooting.</h3>
 <ul>
+  <li>1.
+Read the troubleshooting section of "Diskless Workstation Administration Guide" https://irix7.com/techpubs/007-0855-080.pdf</li>
-  <li>1. check the variables in Command Monitor</li>
+  <li>2. check the variables in Command Monitor</li>
-  <li>2. check names an client IP in file /home/irix/i/diskless/client/client_name/etc/hosts.
-Keep in mind that the client IP will be assigned using DHCP and updated in the hosts file, but it will not boot next time.</li>
+  <li>3. check names an client IP in file /home/irix/i/diskless/client/client_name/etc/hosts.
+Keep in mind that the client IP will be assigned using DHCP and updated in the hosts file, this will create boot problems.
+Disable DHCP running "chkconfig dhcp off".</li>
-  <li>2. check paths and server IP in file /home/irix/i/diskless/client/client_name/etc/fstab</li>
+  <li>4. check paths and server IP in file /home/irix/i/diskless/client/client_name/etc/fstab</li>
 </ul>